South Carolina wild quail restoration gains momentum thanks to donors and dedicated biologist

 Oct 21, 2025

 It takes dedicated effort to restore wild bobwhite to huntable numbers, and people around Camden, South Carolina, are all in.
-Regional partners hosted a successful fundraising event in early 2025, and thanks to their generosity, Tall Timbers was able to hire a biologist focused exclusively on accelerating wild quail recovery in South Carolina’s most promising landscapes.
+Regional partners have hosted two successful fundraising events since 2025, and thanks to their generosity, Tall Timbers was able to hire a biologist focused exclusively on accelerating wild quail recovery in South Carolina’s most promising landscapes.

-Knights Hill will host the 2nd Annual Camden Reception and Auction, and proceeds will again support wild quail restoration work in South Carolina.
-Tom Ewing, David Gantt, Elizabeth Griffin, Scott Griffin, Charlotte Hodge, Toddy Smith, and Lewis Thompson are providing leadership on the host committee for this exciting night.
+The 2nd Annual Camden Reception and Auction at Knights Hill in February was attended by more than 350 people where a record breaking amount of proceeds were raised to support wild quail restoration work in South Carolina.
+Tom Ewing, David Gantt, Elizabeth Griffin, Scott Griffin, Charlotte Hodge, Toddy Smith, and Lewis Thompson provided leadership on the host committee for this exciting night.

-The first Camden event in 2025 was a declaration of the region’s support for wild bobwhite, with 300 people in attendance.
-Their support advanced Tall Timbers’ efforts in South Carolina and led to the September 2025 hiring of a new South Carolina Game Bird Biologist.
+The first two Camden events were a declaration of the region’s support for wild bobwhite.
+The support from the local community advanced Tall Timbers’ efforts in South Carolina and led to the September 2025 hiring of a new South Carolina Game Bird Biologist.

 Trey Johnson, New South Carolina Game Bird Biologist